kartechkeyan98/kartechkeyan98/README.md

 ## 🚀 About Me

 <div style="text-align: justify; width=75%">
-I am Kartikeyan Iyer, currently a recent graduate from IIT Kanpur (IITK Y20 batch).
-I enjoy my time learning about recent trends in Deep Learning and applying them in domain specific problems.<br>
+I am Kartikeyan Iyer, a graduate from IIT Kanpur (IITK Y20 batch) from the dept of Electrical Engineering (EE).<br>
-I am pretty average when it comes to being active in any form of social media and a certified noob when it comes to GitHub, but that won't stop me from posting my projects here. <br>
-I get into an obsession when it comes to linear algebra, hence my obsession to develop a library of linear algebra subroutines and learning the algos that go along with it.
-I'm also an advocate of building things from scratch, hence a bunch of projects which deal with that.
+I enjoy my time learning about machinery, any machinery infact, including softwares, libraries and packages, what I have been into recently.
+You'll find alot of repos which contain self made libraries encomapassing the knowledge I've gained.<br><br>

+I am also an anime enthusiast and devote a little too much time for that as well, you're welcome to discuss that with me anytime.
+I'll always have something for you.

 </div>